risingwavelabs/awesome-stream-processing/00-get-started/00-install-rw-kafka-pg.md

 If you do not have experience with or have not installed RisingWave, Kafka, or PostgreSQL, follow along to learn how to set up these systems.

+## Install PostgreSQL

+PostgreSQL is a relational database management system, allowing you to store and manage your data.

+To use RisingWave and ingest CDC data from PostgreSQL databases, you will need to install the PostgreSQL server.
+To learn about the different packages and installers for various platforms, see [PostgreSQL Downloads](https://www.postgresql.org/download/).

 ## Install RisingWave

 RisingWave is an open-source distributed SQL streaming database licensed under the Apache 2.0 license.
 It utilizes a PostgreSQL-compatible interface, allowing users to perform distributed stream processing in the same way as operating a PostgreSQL database.